unrealspeech/unrealspeech/README.md

 # Unreal Speech API Python Package

-Unreal Speech API Python package allows you to easily integrate the Unreal Speech API into your Python applications for text-to-speech (TTS) synthesis.
-This package provides convenient methods for working with the Unreal Speech API, including generating speech, managing synthesis tasks, and streaming audio.
+Unreal Speech Python SDK allows you to easily integrate the Unreal Speech API into your Python applications for text-to-speech (TTS) synthesis.
+This SDK provides convenient methods for working with the Unreal Speech API, including generating speech, managing synthesis tasks, and streaming audio.

 ## Table of Contents